huangc28/reactsugar/README.md

 `echo 'export NODE_PATH="'$(npm root -g)'"' >> ~/.bash_profile && . ~/.bash_profile`

-if you don't export your `NODE_PATH` as global variable, reactsuger will try to find `boilerplates` folder in your local working directory.
+if you don't export your `NODE_PATH` as global variable, reactsuger will try to find `boilerplates` folder in your current working directory.

 ## Usage